 Paneth Cells and Their Association With Crohn's Disease

 Paneth cells are found in the glands located in the lining of the small intestine.
 The cells perform vital functions, including the secretion of antimicrobial chemicals that fight harmful organisms in the intestine.
 Paneth cells contribute to innate immunity, a system by which the body blocks or fights invaders immediately or soon after they enter the body.
-The cells play a major role in keeping the intestinal lining in good condition.
+They also play a major role in keeping the intestinal lining in good condition.
 Researchers have discovered that misfunctioning Paneth cells are linked to Crohn's disease.

 Crohn's disease is a type of inflammatory bowel disease, or IBD.
 People with the disease have patches of inflamed intestinal lining.
 The disorder is a painful and sometimes debilitating condition.
 Its cause isn't completely understood.
 It's thought to arise due to a combination of a genetic predisposition, an environmental factor, and misbehaviour of the immune system.

 Paneth cells are named after Joseph Paneth, a nineteenth-century Austrian physiologist.
 He studied the structure of the cells, although he didn't discover them.
 Since the cells are named after a person, the word "Paneth" is capitalized.
 Crohn's disease is named after a gastroenterologist named Burrill Bernard Crohn.
 In 1932, Crohn and two of his colleagues described the typical pattern of intestinal inflammation found in the disease.